 9 – Remember your motivation & objectives for this adventure: Why did you take this vacation?
 Perhaps it was to rest and recharge from a chaotic daily schedule.
 Maybe it was to add some excitement to your life.
 You might have wanted to get away from people…or meet new people and hear new stories.
 As you remind yourself of the purpose(s) for your trip, is there anything you still need to do to fulfill your own expectations?

 10 – Take time to reflect: Consider the things you have most enjoyed about this vacation.
 Make sure you keep these things in mind for your next trip.
 Ponder the things that frustrated you.
 How can you lessen those challenges next time?
-On our first backpacking trip (You can read about it HERE) daughter and I started a daily practice to write down “our three good things.”
+On our first backpacking trip (You can read about the adventure HERE) daughter and I started a daily practice to write down “our three good things.”
 We allow ourselves to record just one “bad” thing from each day.
 This helps us notice the things we enjoy, even on hard days.
 And it makes an excellent reference when planning future trips.
 We can choose to include more of the things that make our hearts sing!
+(Read our first post about Three Good Things HERE)

 Do you know the classic story of the City Mouse and the Country Mouse?
 Each visited the other but hated what they found there.
 They were afraid of the unknowns and stressed by the different sights and sounds when away from their home settings.
 Humans tend to be the same.